BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/record.md

 /record rate <seconds>
 ```

 This controls how often a full set of states (variables, teams, flags, players, rabbit, game time) is written to the replay file.
 This defaults to 10 seconds, and supports a value between 1 and 30 seconds.
-A lower value use more storage but may help when seeking through replays.
+A lower value will use more storage but may help when seeking through replays.

 ## Replay Stats